 export PATH="$PATH:/home/rono/repos/pintos/src/utils"

-Step 2: Building Bochs
+Step 4: Building Bochs

-With the pre-requisites fulfilled, I can now run the build script from the Pintos repository in ./src/misc
+With the pre-requisites fulfilled, I can now run the build script from the Pintos repository in ./src/misc and install Bochs:

 sudo sh bochs-2.6.11-build.sh /usr

-is where Bochs will be placed.
+Here, /usr is where Bochs will be placed.
 I chose another target initially to test the builder, and I suggest you do the same.

 This will run a lengthy build script.
-When done, I should have access to bochs
+When done, I should have access to bochs in the shell.
+If not, I will check the script printouts for errors to resolve.

-Excerpt from shell terminal running bochs
+Excerpt from shell terminal running bochs:

 ========================================================================